thisismahabadi/lapas/README.md

 ### Passport and Other Configuration

+First of all you should configure your project like what Laravel said in [This](https://laravel.com/docs/5.8/passport) official document.

 In VerifyCsrfToken middleware I set $except array to following routes to avoid sending csrf-token in the body like this:

 ```bash